vippsas/vipps-developers/newsletters/2022-01-newsletter.md

 [Old and new express checkout flow](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#old-and-new-express-checkout-flow) for more details.

-## Use Userinfo to register visitors
+## Use Userinfo to register visitors when they pay

 For guest registration/tracking: Use _Userinfo_ to ask for the user's details, such as: phone number, name, email address, postal address, birth date, national identity number and bank accounts.